On this page

 Searchable full-text of the Globe and Mail from 1844 to 2001.
 Includes major events in Canadian history, plus thousands of images, advertisements, and political cartoons dating back to the pre-confederation era.

-Digital Dissertations -Theses form North America and over 200 other institutions from around the world
+- Dissertations and Theses Abstracts and Index Theses form North America and over 200 other institutions from around the world

 - Early Canadiana Online - (see Primary Documents section for more details) -- Full text, online collection of more than 3,000 books and pamphlets documenting Canadian history from the first European contact to the late 19th century.